UW-HARVEST/Hayroll/README.md

 /PATH/TO/hayroll compile_commands.json hayroll-output/
 ```

-In the `hayroll-output/` directory, you will find files such as `XXX.rs`.
+In the `hayroll-output/` directory, you will find files such as `xxx.rs`.